Do you want to be one of the speakers at Health Talks, and potentially inspire a change to BC’s health care system?

 Your hopes can be anything.
 Outside-the-box.
 Born from past experience or a vision for the future.
 Micro or macro.
 Maybe not even directly applicable to health care.
 Get creative!

 How to apply

 Send us your hope in any of the following formats:

 - Design concepts, photos, poems…surprise us!

 All BC students.
 Medical school, post-secondary, high school, elementary school – it’s all good!
-Individuals and teams (featuring a maximum of 3 people) were welcome.
+Individuals and teams (featuring a maximum of 3 people) are welcome.

 Contact QualityForum@bcpsqc.ca or 604.668.8213.